What Happens 72 Hours After Disasters

-The first sign may be a loud noise or it’s very quiet as in too quiet outside.
-The lights may go off or the heater or the AC goes off abruptly.
-If it’s during the day it may not be as disturbing as it would be at 6:00 P.M., for instance.
-The sun has just gone behind the mountains and it’s getting very dark outside.
-And in your house.
+The first sign may be a loud noise, in the case of a hurricane or tornado, or it could be very quiet with an earthquake.
+The lights may go off, or the furnace or AC goes off abruptly.
+If it’s during the day when you lose power it may not be as disturbing as it would be at dusk or later.
+The sun has just gone behind the mountains and it’s getting very dark outside and in your house.

-We will check with neighbors to see who is okay or hurt.
-If the disaster is big enough we will have limited county or city officials to help the entire area in the short term.
-It’s not going to happen.
-Period.
-We need to be ready to take care of ourselves in many areas.
+We’ll check with neighbors to see who is okay or hurt and if they need any help.
+If the disaster is big enough, we’ll have limited county or city officials to help the entire area in the short term.
+Government agency support probably isn’t going to happen early on since they only have so many resources.
+This is where prepping comes in, we need to be ready to take care of ourselves in many ways.

-The sewer lines most likely will not work either.
+The sewer lines most likely won’t work either, in the case of an earthquake or damage to the local sewer pumping facility.
 If you don’t have a portable toilet you better get one this week.
 Not next week.
-I will not share my portable toilet with anyone.
-I know it sounds selfish, but I want my neighbors to know that right now.

 2. The Second 24 Hours

-Some people have gone through their bottles of water, emptied their food pantry, or freezer to eat whatever they have available.
-Remember, every family member needs at least one gallon of water per person per day, according to the American Red Cross.
+Some people have gone through their bottles of water and emptied their food pantry or freezer and eaten whatever they have available.
+Remember, when it comes to your plan to store water, every family member needs at least one gallon of water per person per day, according to the American Red Cross.

 I disagree, but I’m sure you know by now that I recommend four gallons of water per person per day.
-One gallon will not be enough for cooking, washing clothes, or bathing.
+One gallon will not be enough for cooking, doing minimal clothes washing, or personal hygiene care.
 You will want some baby wipes for what I call spit baths.
 This is the day you hope you were caught up on the laundry.